 Medical Benefits Settlement

-Motley Rice helps people and businesses hurt by the spill file claims under the new court-supervised claims programs.
-Please contact Motley Rice lawyer John Baden or Kevin Dean by email or at 1.800.216.9170 if you would like to talk about your rights.
+Motley Rice has assisted people and businesses hurt by the spill file claims under the court-supervised claims programs.

 On Jan.
 11, 2013, U.S. District Judge Barbier granted final approval of the Medical Benefits Class Action Settlement.
 On Feb.
 12, 2014, the Medical Benefits Class Action Settlement became effective.
 The deadline for filing a claim under the Medical Benefits Settlement is Feb.
 12, 2015.